Random Terrain

 View this page and any external web sites at your own risk.
 I am not responsible for any possible spiritual, emotional, physical, financial or any other damage to you, your friends, family, ancestors, or descendants in the past, present, or future, living or dead, in this dimension or any other.

-If these pages help you make an Atari 2600 game, then you become rich and famous, I am not responsible if your fans try to rip you apart at a convention so they can own a piece of you.
+If these pages help you make a video game, then you become rich and famous, I am not responsible if your fans try to rip you apart at a convention so they can own a piece of you.
 Become famous at your own risk.